MetaMask/SIPs/SIPS/sip-20.md

 `code` - The numeric code indicating the reason for the closure of the WebSocket connection.
 This is a standard WebSocket close code.

 `reason` - A string providing a human-readable explanation of why the WebSocket connection was closed.

+`wasClean` - A boolean indicating whether the connection was closed cleanly (i.e., without any errors).

 ##### Error event